 U.S. Law & Legislative History

-Access to comprehensive U.S. law and secondary sources, business information, and both current & historical news coverage.
+Access to comprehensive U.S. law (cases, statutes, regulations, etc.), secondary sources, business information, foreign & international materials, and both current & historical news coverage.

 Bloomberg BNA (SLS Database)